 So how do you massage kale?
 Kale can be tough to chew if not properly prepared.
-We like to give our kale a good massage before eating it.
+Give your kale a good massage before eating it.
 First, de-stem the leaves and then very thinly slice the bunch of destemmed leaves into small ribbons.
 In a bowl, drizzle with a bit of olive oil and salt and massage (like kneading bread dough) for 2-3 minutes.
 When the leaves soften and turn a more vibrant color green, it’s ready to go.

 Nut + seed topping.
 This salad is topped with all the crunchy stuff; nuts, seeds, and dried fruit for a pop of sweetness.
-We used our favorite maple balsamic supersnacks but any mix of toasted nuts, seeds, and dried fruit will work.
+I used my favorite maple balsamic supersnacks but any mix of toasted nuts, seeds, and dried fruit will work.
 Here’s how to make your own blend!
 Mix together…

 - 1/2 cup dried cranberries

 Preheat oven to 350 degrees F. In a large bowl, mix together everything but the dried cranberries and toss to coat.
 Spread evenly on a rimmed baking sheet, then bake 8-10 minutes until golden and toasted.
 Allow to cool to room temperature and then mix in the dried cranberries.
 Then, sprinkle the mixture over the kale and apple salad and enjoy!

 Store extras in an airtight container for up to a week.